rreusser/loop-experiments/README.md

   ![Example](images/example.png)
 </p>

-This exmaple takes a [Cholesky decomposition](https://en.wikipedia.org/wiki/Cholesky_decomposition) indexed using array-of-arrays-style indexing, that is, for example, `A[i][j]` notation.
+This example takes a [Cholesky decomposition](https://en.wikipedia.org/wiki/Cholesky_decomposition) indexed using array-of-arrays-style indexing, that is, for example, `A[i][j]` notation.
 Since storing arrays of arrays isn't always the most efficient, we may wish to use get/set or just unroll the pointer arithmetic instead.
 Unfortunately, this requires separate codebases for each storage format.
 In the end, it'll probably just be necessary to write a lot of code, but I like to think there's a more maintainable solution.

 This repo uses esprima to transform the abstract syntax tree (AST) of the code.
 To direct the transformation, we add a directive in the style of OpenMP `#pragma omp` statements.
 This instructs `ndloops` how and where to translate.
 To make the transformation (currently hard-coded to translate index notation to get/set notation), run: